Code | LLMLTI |

 Why Choose This Course

-The LLM includes a unique IT Law Clinic module, where students provide legal information to startups on issues such as copyright, data protection and selling online.
+The LLM includes a unique Law and Innovation Clinic module, where students provide legal information to startups on issues such as copyright, data protection and selling online.
 The clinic is the first such clinic in any Irish university and provides an opportunity for students to apply their knowledge of these dynamic legal areas to real-life problems faced by businesses.
 See the Law Clinic page for more information.

 UCC Law School is the Irish Partner in the global Creative Commons movement and a member of the iLINC European Network of Law Incubators, which aims to facilitate the provision of legal information and advice to ICT entrepreneurs and start-ups.